wormhole-foundation/wormhole/whitepapers/0014_transfer_verifier.md

 ### Flow Cancel can release transfers early

 The Flow Cancel mechanism can result in the "daily limit" of the Governor being reduced under specific conditions.
-(See Governor whitepaper for more details).
 If suspicious transfers are queued alongside regular transfers, and Flow Cancel is enabled, the suspicious transfers may become released early.

 It should be noted that this only affects small transfers, as Flow Cancel does not affect transfers over the big